JTMcDuff/godboundgenerator/README.md

 ## TODO
 * Write renderConflicts to render a HTML table similar to renderActors.
-* Resolve issue with "they're" and other apostrophes leading to strange characters.
+* Create method to sanitize apostrophes in javascript into &apos for html.
 * Update and organize html for future CSS.

 ## Court Generation Steps